 In this proposal, Penumbra will include 20 Veterans (Job Number 3) to participate in training.
-The Company is committed to increasing the number of Veterans in its workforce and works with Orion Talent (a Veterans-recruiting company) and attends Travis Air Force Base's job fairs as part of its outreach initiatives increased three fold in the 2022 calendar year and expected to grow by an additional 27% percent in the next two years.
-The Company expects onboarding an additional 1,500 headcount at the Alameda site with a total headcount of 5,500 across both campuses.
-Penumbra will be hiring all occupations to help streamline the process for maintaining inventory across manufacturing lines.
+The Company is committed to increasing the number of Veterans in its workforce and works with Orion Talent (a Veterans-recruiting company) and attends Travis Air Force Base's job fairs as part of its outreach initiatives.